yushiangfu/study-notes/d0-device.md

     unsigned int count;                 // range of minor } __randomize_layout;
 ```

 </details>

 ## <a name="block-device"></a> Block Device

-Block device files uniformly represent storage such as hard drive, pen drive, NVMe, and non-persistent storage like ramdisk.
+Block device files serve as uniform representations of storage devices such as hard drives, pen drives, NVMe drives, and non-persistent storage like ramdisks.
-Besides the difference in medium and transfer protocol complexity, they are merely used as spaces from which we save files and read.
+Despite variations in medium and transfer protocols, they are primarily used for storing and retrieving files.
-Commonly speaking, drive data operation is slow, especially compared to processor cache and memory.
+However, accessing data from storage devices can be relatively slow compared to processor cache and memory.
-Such drawback indicates that optimizations are necessary and have been made between application and driver layers.
+To address this limitation, optimizations have been implemented between the application and driver layers.

-- VFS Layer
+- VFS Layer:
-    - Given the type, major, and minor numbers, it grabs the corresponding block device (bdev) and saves it in the `file` for the following use.
+  - Upon receiving the type, major, and minor numbers, the Virtual Filesystem (VFS) layer identifies the corresponding block device (bdev) and associates it with the `file` for subsequent operations.
-    - Default operations are ready for `open`, `read`, `write`, and `ioctl`.
+  - Default operations, including `open`, `read`, `write`, and `ioctl`, are readily available at this layer.

-- Address Space
+- Address Space:
-    - A file duplication, a.k.a. page cache, is kept in memory for faster operation while retaining interfaces toward the actual file in storage.
+  - A file duplication, known as the page cache, is maintained in memory to facilitate faster operations while maintaining interfaces with the actual file stored on the storage medium.
-    - Reads from disk if the file doesn't exist in memory yet.
+  - If the file does not exist in memory, it is read from the disk.
-    - Writes the file to disk periodically or on demand.
+  - Periodic or on-demand writes ensure that the file is eventually persisted on the disk.

-    - (will be covered on another page)
-- Block Layer
+- Block Layer:
-    - A per-bdev queue holds requests for a while, giving the IO scheduler a chance to do its job before consigning them to the driver.
+  - The block layer includes a per-block device (bdev) queue, which temporarily holds requests, allowing the I/O scheduler to optimize their ordering before forwarding them to the driver.

-    - (will be covered on another page)
-- Driver
+- Driver:
-    - Drops the command to the hardware controller for actual read and write actions.
+  - The driver is responsible for transmitting the commands to the hardware controller, triggering the actual read and write actions on the storage device.
-    - (will be covered on another page)

 <p align="center"><img src="images/device/block-device.png" /></p>